LiamDotPro/angular2-signaturepad/README.md

-# angular2-signaturepad
+# angular2-signaturepad-backwards-compatbile
+This is a modified package that allows for backwards compatibility with angular 1 based signaturepad using `fromDataOld(pointData)`.

 Angular 2 component for [szimek/signature_pad](https://www.npmjs.com/package/signature_pad).

 ## Install
-`npm install angular2-signaturepad --save`
+`npm install angular2-signaturepad-backwards-compatbile --save`

 ## Reference Implementation